-Both my parents were born during the

-First World War, in Hungary which, at

-that time, was part of the Austrian

-Hungarian Empire.
-My father was born

-and christened Béla Antal Sándor Mária

-Török in the southern town of Szeged

-on the 6th of October 1914.
-My mother was born and christened Ilona Irén Mária Láng in the town of Szepesváralja on the 11th February 1916.
-The Versailles Treaty, at the close of the War, resulted in the annexation of this part of Hungary to the newly created country called Czechoslovakia and my mother's family thus became refugees migrating to the northern Hungarian town of Miskolc.
+Both my parents were born during the First World War, in Hungary, which at that time was part of the Austro-Hungarian Empire.
+My father was born and christened Béla Antal Sándor Mária Török in the southern town of Szeged on October 6, 1914.
+My mother was born and christened Ilona Irén Mária Láng in the town of Szepesváralja on February 11, 1916.
+At the close of the war, the

+Treaty of Versailles led to the annexation of this part of Hungary to the newly created country of Czechoslovakia, forcing my mother's family to become refugees and migrate to the northern Hungarian town of Miskolc.

 My grandfather, nemescsói Béla Antal János Török, was a lawyer in Szeged and my grandmother, was ittebei Katalin Mária Emilia Ilona Kiss.
-Both family tree branches included Arad (1849) martyr members; they were Ignác Török and Ernö Kiss.
+Both branches of our family tree included the martyrs of Arad (1849), namely Ignác Török and Ernö Kiss.
 My grandfather served in the army in the First World War but, due to severe arthritis, worked behind the scenes as a trainer.
-The First World War was devastating for Hungary as it was stripped of 2/3 of its territory and over a 1/3 of its ethnic Hungarian population.
+The First World War was devastating for Hungary as it was stripped of two-thirds of its territory and over onethird of its ethnic Hungarian population.

-A month after the end of the war, the Spanish Flu hit the country and my grandfather had to look after my grandmother and my father's sister Katalin who was then 2 years old.
-In grandfather's auto biography he wrote: "In December 1918, a severe Spanish Flu broke out in the city.
+A month after the end of the war, the Spanish flu hit the country and my grandfather had to care for my grandmother and my father's sister, Katalin, who was then 2 years old.
+In his autobiography, he wrote:

+"In December 1918, a severe Spanish Flu broke out in the city.
 You, Bedakám (Béla, aged 4 years), escaped this without any trouble, but your mother and Kata became seriously ill.
 Kata in particular suffered with a fever exceeding 42°.
-Every half hour for 48 hours, I washed them both with wine vinegar while lying on wet sheets.
+Every half hour for 48 hours, I washed them both with wine vinegar and laid them on wet sheets.
 The doctor said that they were saved only by my almost superhuman care for them.
 I didn't lie down for 48 hours, but when they were out of danger, I fell asleep, too.
 But thank the good God, the disease passed without any complications."

-When the 1919 events occurred, (Chrysanthemum or Aster Revolution, a communist take-over), my grandfather became a member of the recently set up officers' patrols and my father Béla, was very proud of his soldier father.
-Grandfather was an active member of the ABC, the anti-Bolshevik alliance and, with his friends, played an active role in policing and organising a new political life.
-He was very proud of his role during these months, but stressed that the communist opponents were mostly honest people who bravely confessed their political beliefs and sometimes faced death without fear.
+When the events of 1919 unfolded- the Chrysanthemum (or Aster Revolution), a communist take-over-- my grandfather joined the newly established officers' patrols, and my father Béla was very proud of his soldier father.
+Grandfather was an active member of the ABC, the anti-Bolshevik alliance, and, together with his friends, played a key role in policing and shaping the emerging political landscape.
+He was proud of his contributions during these months, but also acknowledged the communist opponents were, in most cases, honest people who bravely confessed their political beliefs and sometimes faced death without fear.

-Young Béla and Kata grew up in the city of Szeged on the banks of the Tisza River.
-Their father was a member of the famous Szeged rowing club so it was natural that the children became good swimmers; young Béla swam across the Tisza at the age of six.
+Young Béla and Kata grew up in Szeged on the banks of the Tisza River.
+Their father was a member of the famous Szeged rowing club, so it was natural that the children became good swimmers; young Béla swam across the Tisza at the age of six.

-After 8 years of marriage my grandparents divorced, however, there never was any animosity between them.
-Béla and Kata were brought up by my grandfather but they would always spend the holidays with my grandmother even when she remarried to Dr. Béla Hensch.
-Her new husband and my grandfather became good friends which helped the children avoid the trauma that often accompanies of Aniversidae Astronomic Social Supported Social S split households.
+After eight years of marriage, my grandparents divorced.
+However, there was never any animosity between them.
+Béla and Kata were raised by their father, but they always spent the holidays with their mother, even after she remarried Dr. Béla Hensch.
+Her new husband and my grandfather became good friends which helped the children avoid the trauma that often accompanies split households.